-But we are not fooled!
 John Dory is a delicious fish with delicate white flesh and a firm, flaky texture.
-A saltwater fish, it has a mild, slightly sweet flavor, and this sea creature can be served sautéed, baked, steamed, poached, or even coated in breadcrumbs and fried.
+A saltwater fish, it has a mild, slightly sweet flavor, and can be served sautéed, baked, steamed, poached, or even coated in breadcrumbs and fried.

-Contributing to John Dory's odd appearance are the large black dots on its sides, which are thought to be another form of misdirection—predators take the dots for eyes, and attack its meaty midsection instead of its real eyes—giving the John Dory an opportunity to escape.
+Further contributing to John Dory's odd appearance are the large black dots on its sides, which are thought to be a form of misdirection—predators take the dots for eyes, and attack its meaty flank instead of its real eyes, giving the Dory an opportunity to escape.

 Next, lay the fish on its side and use a very sharp knife to separate the flank from the ribs and spine.
 Then flip over and repeat.
 Each flank can be divided into three fillets by slicing carefully along its natural seams.
 You can leave the skin on, and the head and bones are superb for making fish stock.

-There is a misconception out there that John Dory and tilapia are the same fish, but this is completely inaccurate.
+There is a misconception that John Dory and tilapia are the same fish, but this is completely inaccurate.
 Apart from both being white fish, the two have little else in common.

 While it's considered a delicacy and can command a high price in fine-dining restaurants, the John Dory is also often used for making the ubiquitous British street food, fish and chips.
 Because of its mild flavor, it benefits from gentle seasoning.

 John Dory is hard to find in the U.S. but is readily available in Europe and may be possible to ship.
 When purchasing fresh John Dory, look for bright skin, clear bulging eyes and red gills.
 The scent of the fish should be of sweet seawater.